RobinMDunn/Universal_Inference_LogConcave/README.md

 # How to use this repository

-This repository contains code to replicate the results of "Universal inference meets random projections: a scalable test for log-concavity" by [Robin Dunn](https://robinmdunn.github.io/), [Larry Wasserman](https://www.stat.cmu.edu/~larry/), and [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/).
+This repository contains code to replicate the results of [Universal inference meets random projections: a scalable test for log-concavity](https://arxiv.org/abs/2111.09254) by [Robin Dunn](https://robinmdunn.github.io/), [Larry Wasserman](https://www.stat.cmu.edu/~larry/), and [Aaditya Ramdas](http://www.stat.cmu.edu/~aramdas/).

 ## Folder contents